 The Tertiary Entrance Booklet provides information about tertiary entrance requirements for SACE students.
 It is designed to assist Year 10, 11 and 12 students to make subject choices which will maximise their opportunities for tertiary study.
 Each edition provides detailed course information for the coming year and highlights changes to entrance requirements planned for the following two years.
 It contains information on entry requirements to undergraduate courses; how to make an application, and descriptions of all undergraduate courses offered through SATAC.

 It also includes an explanation of the calculation of the university aggregate score- The Australian Tertiary Admission Rank (ATAR) and TAFE SA Selection Score.
-This Tertiary Entrance Booklet is available free of charge to all Tatachilla students in Years 10, 11 and 12.
+This Tertiary Entrance Booklet is available online.

 SATAC GUIDE: